Commonly asked Questions

 How do you incorporate the Reggio Emilia Approach in your teaching?

-RMS applies the world-famous Reggio Emilia approach as a foundation to help guide our learners through a challenging project-based curriculum that empowers students to reach their full potential by:
+The world-famous Reggio Emilia approach encompasses our purposeful and reflective practices that empower students to reach their full potential by:

 - Developing effective relationships with peers and adults

 - Providing students with multiple opportunities to be creative and represent their learning

 - Having all adults serve as facilitators of learning

 What grade levels does your school serve?

 We are a Pre-K -Grade 5 elementary school.
 We have established a pathway preference into CREC Two Rivers Middle School (grades 6-8) to provide a continuum in the magnet school system for RMS students.
 In addition, there is an established pathway preference from Two Rivers Middle School into Connecticut River Academy at Goodwin College (grades 9-12).
 This provides the potential for a complete educational experience for your child, from Preschool through grade 12.
 Pathway school preferences are not a guarantee of placement.

 Any student residing in the State of Connecticut and is eligible to attend their local public school is eligible to attend Riverside Magnet School.

 What are the school hours?